djsuperchief/windows_to_linux/site/src/hardware/gpu.md

 ---

 # GPU - NVIDIA

+{: .warning}
+These are the steps I took, please do your own research before deciding to follow the article posted or this page.

 ## Drivers
 So this one is an interesting one.
 NVIDIA do provide their own drivers and there is a download link for Linux specifically but I read varying reports on the success of those drivers.
 Following [this](https://documentation.ubuntu.com/server/how-to/graphics/install-nvidia-drivers/#the-recommended-way-ubuntu-drivers-tool) documentation, I was able to get the NVIDIA drivers installed with very little issue.
 What this does is essentially let the OS decide what is best for the system and I think in this case, i'll let it.